 Your Name: Paron Mead

-Job Title: Founder of the Paron School of Art
+Job Title: Founder, Teacher and Head of Paron School of Art

 What is your nationality and background?

 I’m Thai-British mix and I’ve lived across both Bangkok and across the UK.
 My parents are academics and creatives and so teaching and the arts have always been a part of my family’s DNA.
 My own professional journey has taken a few turns; I’ve worked with theatre companies, I’ve been a mentor to artists, a tutor to undergraduate students and have worked as an Art teacher at Harrow International School and DBS.
 My work with Paron School of Art has been, singularly, my proudest achievement.

 I lead the teaching and studio team at Paron School of Art.
 This coming summer will be our 10th year of operation!
 An unexpected joy is that through this time I’ve been able to bring together and work with the individuals, both in our students and within teaching team, who are as passionate about art experiences as I am.
 We offer curriculums in Art and Design to children, adolescents and adults in small class sizes.

 What are the key skills and responsibilities of this role?

 In short, the scope of our work begins and ends with an appreciation of art and a respect for our students.
 My teaching team and I need to both have a foundation of strong subject understanding but also the interest for that knowledge to evolve.
 I think something that is also important for our style of mentorship is developing an interest in our students.
 We want to be aware of the joys and risks that our students associate with their own art-making and to meet it with empathy.